eding42/Git-Repository-Synchronization-Tool/README.md

 ### Installation

+Clone the repo into your main repository directory.

 `git clone https://github.com/eding42/Git-Repository-Synchronization-Tool`
 `cd Git-Repository-Synchronization-Tool`

-Run the simple "installer," which just copies the script to the mother directory.
+Run the simple "installer," which just copies the script up one level to your main repository directory.
+The installer will also make the main script and executable.

 `bash install.sh`

 Run the script from your main directory of repositories.
 The script will automatically pull/push each repository.

-`bash git-sync-tool.sh`

-or make the script an executable:

-`chmod +x git-sync-tool.sh`

-and run the script directly:

 `./git-sync-tool.sh`